awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ## SELECT queries

-These Postgres `SELECT` query examples cover a number of common use cases.
+These LangChain`SELECT` query examples cover a number of common use cases.

 ```sql
 -- Basic SELECT to retrieve all columns from a table